 - In a paper for the De Gruyter journal Perspektiven der Wirtschaftspolitik, Thomas Czypionka, Martin Kocher and Alexander Schnabl write about the measures against the COVID-19 pandemic and their effects on the economy in Austria.

-- As part of the ongoing project on COVID-19 in low and middle income countries, the consortium published a paper in the International Journal of Infectious Diseases on mitigating lockdown challenges in Sub-Saharan African countries.
+- As part of the ongoing project on COVID-19 in low and middle income countries, the consortium published a paper in the International Journal of Infectious Diseases on mitigating lockdown challenges in Sub-Saharan African countries as well as a paper in the BMJ Global Health Journal on lockdown measures in response to COVID-19 in nine sub-Saharan African countries.

 - As part of the work on test strategies for COVID-19, the article Test, test, test for COVID-19 antibodies: the importance of sensitivity, specificity and predictive powers has been published in the Elsevier Journal Public Health.